COVID-19 Faculty and Staff Resources

 Access employee-specific information related to COVID-19 here.

 The Office of Human Resources offers tips for telework, information on workplace accommodation and wellness resources offered as part of the University benefits package.

-Through Campus Recreation, members of the Saint Joseph's community can access live classes Monday through Friday at beginning at 12:15 p.m.
+Through Campus Recreation, members of the Saint Joseph's community can access virtual classes.

-With the Peleton App, you get a 90-day free trial where you can immerse yourself in a variety of live studio classes including cycling, running, bootcamp and more.
+With the Peleton App, you get a two month free trial where you can immerse yourself in a variety of live studio classes including cycling, running, bootcamp and more.